guide / unsure sep event

 Use this only after the situation and source notes above are clear.

-Start a no-contact coverage checkOfficial verification
+Start a self-guided coverage checkOfficial verification

 Mistakes to avoid